elxecutor/fpl-squad/README.md

 - [Contact](#contact)

 ## Features
-- **Data Extraction**: Fetches and flattens all FPL player data from the official API, including historical stats, and exports to `players.csv`.
+- **Data Extraction & Feature Engineering**: Reshapes and engineers FPL player data for ML prediction.
+- **ML Prediction**: Uses Ridge and XGBoost (Optuna tuning) to predict next gameweek points for each player.
-- **Squad Optimization**: Loads player data, builds ML features, predicts next gameweek points, and selects the optimal 15-player squad and starting XI under FPL rules and budget constraints.
+- **Squad Optimization**: Selects the optimal 15-player squad, starting XI, captain, vice-captain, and bench under FPL rules and budget constraints.
-- **ML Prediction**: Uses XGBoost (if available) or RandomForest to predict expected points for each player.
-- **Integer Linear Programming**: Uses PuLP to maximize squad points while respecting FPL constraints (budget, positions, max players per team).
-- **Flexible Formation**: Automatically selects the best starting XI and formation.
+- **Dynamic Formations**: Automatically selects the best formation (or user-specified) for the starting XI.
+- **Bench Output**: Clearly separates starting XI and bench in both console and JSON output.
+- **JSON Export**: Outputs full squad, starting XI, bench, captain, vice-captain, and formation to `optimal_squad.json` for frontend integration.

 ## Installation
 Clone the repository and install dependencies: